skaut/skaut-google-drive-gallery/plugin/readme.txt

 - WordPress 4.9.6 and higher
 - PHP 5.6 and higher

-To show a Google drive gallery add the shortcode [sgdg path="Folder name"] to the page where "Folder name" is a folder in the root directory of the plugin.
+To show a Google Drive gallery add the shortcode [sgdg path="Folder name"] to the page where "Folder name" is a folder in the root directory of the plugin.
 It is also possible to use subdirectories with the shortcode [sgdg path="Folder name/subfolder/subsubfolder"].
 If no path is provided, then the root directory is used.